eager-dev/eagerx/docs/guide/developer_guide/object/pendulum_agnostic.rst

         )

 .. note::
-  Mind the use of the :func:`~eagerx.core.register.sensors`, :func:`~eagerx.core.register.actuators`, :func:`~eagerx.core.register.engine_states` and :func:`~eagerx.core.register.config` decorators.
+  Mind the use of the :func:`~eagerx.core.register.sensors`, :func:`~eagerx.core.register.actuators` and :func:`~eagerx.core.register.engine_states` decorators.
-  Registration is required to be able to set the :mod:`~eagerx.core.specs.ObjectSpec`.
+  Registration is required to be able to set the parameters within the :mod:`~eagerx.core.specs.ObjectSpec`.
+  The :func:`~eagerx.core.register.config` decorator registers the agnostic configuration parameters of the :mod:`~eagerx.core.entities.Object`.
+  These agnostic configuration parameters define the signature of the :func:`~eagerx.core.entities.Object.spec` method, which we will see in the next subsection.
   Also, note that we import :mod:`eagerx.converters`.
   While it might look like this import is unused, it actually registers the converters from that module, such that we can use them.
   The :mod:`~eagerx.converters.space_ros_converters.Space_Float32MultiArray` and :mod:`~eagerx.converters.space_ros_converters.Space_Image` can therefore be used.